freerbeing/alpujarrabrothers/content/homepage/services.md

 #### Wisdom of elders:

-We are constantly being supported and trained by elders of the New Mankind movement and thus one of the points of dissemination of this beautiful transformative, both on a personal as well a a social level, movement.
+We are constantly being supported and trained by elders of the New Mankind movement and thus one of the points of dissemination of this beautiful transformative, both on a personal as well as a social level, movement.
 Open evenings with guest speakers

 ![Mentoring young men](images/youth.jpg)